In association with

 It includes:

-• Registered trade marks — A brand name or logo with the ® symbol, eg Trade Me®
+• Registered trade marks — A brand name or logo with the ® symbol, for example, Trade Me®.

-• Designs — The appearance or shape of a product design, eg Flight Plastics’ food and horticulture containers.
+• Designs — The appearance or shape of a product design, for example, Flight Plastics’ food and horticulture containers.

 • Patents — Typically a new product, process or material.
-The easiest way to think of these is an invention, eg Fisher & Paykel Healthcare’s respiratory devices.
+The easiest way to think of these is an invention, for example, Fisher & Paykel Healthcare’s respiratory devices.

-• Plant variety rights — A new type of plant, eg a gold kiwifruit or new apple variety.
+• Plant variety rights — A new type of plant, for example, a gold kiwifruit or new apple variety.

 You do not need to file an application to use the ™ symbol.